Announcing Best Life’s Energy Accelerator Program! Learn More

 Probiotics Are Pro-Health: Here’s How to Consume Them

-You’ve probably been prescribed antibiotics throughout your life to fight infections – and you’ve definitely seen antibacterial soaps and detergents.
+You’ve probably been prescribed antibiotics throughout your life to fight infections.
+You’ve seen antibacterial soaps and detergents.
+We are taught to eradicate bacteria.
 That must mean all bacteria are bad, right?

-The truth is that many bacteria are actually very good for the body.
+Actually, no. The truth is that many bacteria are very good for the body and you are healthier because of them.
 Antibiotics don’t just kill off bacteria that cause illness, they also get rid of the bacteria we need for good immunity and digestion.
-As a result of killing off all the bacteria, we can actually experience a different set of diseases.
+As a result of killing off all the bacteria, we can experience a different set of diseases.

-It’s critical that you have plenty of healthy bacteria in your body.
-One of the best ways to introduce these healthy bacteria is through probiotic foods.
-These are also called cultured foods or fermented foods.
+You must have plenty of healthy bacteria in your body.
+One of the best ways to introduce these healthy bacteria is through cultured foods or fermented foods.

-While you can purchase probiotic supplements from just about any pharmacy or health food store, your body can use them much more readily when they come from sources of food.
+While you can purchase probiotic supplements from just about any pharmacy or health food store, food is also an excellent source.

 Probiotics can reduce your risk of yeast infections, cancer, arthritis, diabetes, obesity, colds, flu, chronic fatigue syndrome, and even heart disease.
-It’s imperative that you find ways to add them to your diet, and it’s a lot easier than you might think.
+You must find ways to add them to your diet, and it’s a lot easier than you might think.

 Foods that contain probiotics include yogurt, pickles, sauerkraut, and kefir.
 These are products you’ve probably seen in your grocery store and even consumed on your own.
 You can also find probiotics in foods that are a little more obscure such as kimchi, miso, and kombucha.
 These are foods that are enjoyed around the world but are less commonly known in the West.